pleewson/PracticeEnglish/README.md

   ```bash
 mysql -u root -p practice_english_db < backup.sql
 ```

+Update the application.properties file in src/main/resources with your database username and password:

+spring.datasource.url=jdbc:mysql://localhost:3306/practice_english_db
+spring.datasource.username=your_username
+spring.datasource.password=your_password
 This will load all the necessary tables and data into your MySQL instance.

 **Run the application**